rust-lang/rust/active/0000-empty-structs-with-braces.md

 ## Ancient History

-A parsing ambiguity was the original motivation for disallowing the syntax `struct S {}` in favor of `struct S;` for an empty struct declaration.
+A parsing ambiguity was the original motivation for disallowing the syntax `S {}` in favor of `S` for constructing an instance of an empty struct.
 The ambiguity and various options for dealing with it were well documented on the [associated mailing list thread][RustDev Thread].
 Both syntaxes were simultaneously supported at the time.
-Support for `struct S {}` was removed because that was the most expedient option.
-In particular, at that time, the option of "Place a parser restriction on those contexts where `{` terminates the expression and say that struct literals cannot appear there unless they are in parentheses." was explicitly not chosen, in favor of continuing to use the disambiguation rule in use at the time, namely that the presence of a label (e.g. `S { a_label: ... }`) was *the* way to distinguish a struct constructor from an identifier followed by a control block, and thus, "there must be one label."

 In particular, at the time that mailing list thread was created, the code match `match x {} ...` would be parsed as `match (x {}) ...`, not